• Contact

 I purchased a purse-like cheap case to protect the camera (the lens is uhh… fragile) and to encourage myself to carry it out the door more often.
 You can see it above and find it here on Amazon.

-It made me feel like I was a kid again with my old lime green point-and-shoot digital camera.
+It made me feel like a kid again with my old lime green point-and-shoot digital camera.
 I liked that I didn’t have to think too hard and honestly, I didn’t care that the photos were so low-quality.

 You can see my very first images with the camera below!